R&B

 What Race Records Hid and Revealed (1920–1948)

 Before there was 'rhythm and blues,' there were 'race records'—a classification that segregated Black popular music from 1920 onward.
-The term was honest about the market's racism while hiding the music's innovation.
+The term, first used by Okeh Records executive Ralph Peer in 1920, was simultaneously honest about the market's racism and a commercial strategy that created the first recorded documentation of African American musical innovation.
+By 1942, the 'Harlem Hit Parade' chart at Billboard tracked this music, but the name remained tethered to segregation.

 The Classification